Sarasharah/Web-Design-Challenge/README.md

 # Web Design Challenge: Web Visualization Dashboard (Latitude)

+The live site can be found hosted on GitHub pages at the following address: https://sarasharah.github.io/Web_Design_Challenge/index.html

+This repository contains all the site source files and additional resources used in the production site.

+The website contains the charts and analysis from a WeatherPy project using data from over 500 cities to determine trends among the datapoints relative to latitude.

 ## Background

 Data is more powerful when we share it with others!
 Let's take what we've learned about HTML and CSS to create a dashboard showing off the analysis we've done.